MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

-## Commit to it throughout the year
+### Commit to it throughout the year

----
+Note:

-## ...but it's OK to change throughout the year
+...but it's OK to change throughout the year
 (that's ok)

 ---

 ## Sounds easy right?

----
+Note:

-## I hear too often "I don't have the time"
+I hear too often "I don't have the time"
 (I sometimes say it too)

 ---